Dunkin' Store Manager Shot, Killed During Early Morning Robbery In North Philadelphia Identified As Christine Lugo

 Friends and customers have decorated the front of the Dunkin Donuts in North Philadelphia where the manager was shot and killed as she was opening the store Saturday morning.
 Tonight, police are offering a $20K reward in the case. @CBSPhilly pic.twitter.com/dmxyR0WKrC

-— Alicia Roberts (@ARobertsCBS) June 5, 2021READ MORE: Philadelphia Weather: Hot, Humid Start To Week As Temperatures To Soar Into 90s Once Again; Heat Advisory In Effect
+— Alicia Roberts (@ARobertsCBS) June 5, 2021READ MORE: Philadelphia Weather: Dangerous Heat Persists On Tuesday Despite Scattered Showers

 “She started this thing about paying for the person behind you,” Randall Fleming said.
 “I’m not a rich man, but I would find out how much it would cost for their coffee or doughnuts or whatever they got, and I would pay for it behind me, and I got that from Christine.”